1800s

 http://www.butkus.org/chinon/chinon/cp9-af-extra/cp-9-extra.htm

 DISNEY MICKEY-MATIC (Model A) - 1988.
-Manufatured by Kodak and sold under other names, such as the Winner, Gimini, Galactic, Kodak Kids Camera, etc. It came in blue and pink and had a picture of Mickey Mouse on the top.
-Used flip-flash and 110 Film (16mm wide).
+Manufatured by Kodak and sold under other names, such as the Winner, Gimini, Galactic, Kodak Kids Camera, etc. It came in blue and pink and has a picture of Mickey Mouse on the top.
+Uses flip-flash and 110 Film.
 It came with a braded string type wrist strap.
 The Flip-Flash required no batteries and automatically used the next forward facing flash bulb.
 The shutter speed is 1/90 of a second with or without a Flip-Flash plugged in.
 The lens is a 25mm fixed focus f/11 and has a focus range of 5ft to infinity.
 Sold in a blister pack containing a roll of Kodacolor 110 ISO 200 film, wrist strap, instructions, and a mail-in coupon for a limited edition Mickey Mouse ceramic frame for the price of $4.49.
-Apparently sold in great numbers as there always many for sale on eBay.
+Apparently sold in grate numbers as there always many for sale on eBay.
 Camera MSRP $12.99.

 FUJI SRAM Image Memory Card - 1988.
 SRAM (Static Random Access Memory) cards are used for temporarily backing up parameters, programs, data and drive data.
 The Fujix SRAM card, which was developed with Toshiba, held two megabytes of SRAM, and could hold between 5 and 10 photographs.
 It was used in the Fujix DS-1P of 1988, the world's first fully digital consumer camera and the first to record digital images on removable flash card media (see Fuji DS-1P photos below).